Assignment 2: Absynth Patch Programming II

 - Provide MIDI control for some of the parameters, and set it up so that

-you can control the patch from the Behringer BCF2000.
+you can control the patch from the BCF2000 or nanoKONTROL2.

-Before this will work, you need to enable MIDI input from the BCF2000.
+Before this will work, you need to enable MIDI input from the controller.

 Choose File > Audio and MIDI Settings, and press the

-To specify a mapping between BCF2000 faders/knobs and Absynth parameters,
+To specify a mapping between faders and Absynth parameters, use the

 - Click on one of the lines in the Macro Controls list on the